The Manufacturing Conversation Most Hardware Startups Don't Have Early Enough

 The gap is not ambition or technical capability.
 The gap is preparation.
 A contract

 This plays out in predictable ways.
-The founder sends the same incomplete package to five factories.
-The quotes come back ranging from dramatically low to shockingly high.
-The low quote wins because nobody can evaluate the numbers behind any of them.
+Founder sends the same incomplete RFQ to five factories.
+Quotes return ranging from dramatically low to way too high.
+The low quote wins because nobody can evaluate behind the numbers.
 Six months later, the program is over budget, behind schedule, and the founder is trying to figure out what went wrong.

 What went wrong started before the first email was sent.

 Small programs are not unattractive to manufacturers.
-Small programs with poorly defined requirements consume disproportionate engineering and program management resources relative to the revenue they produce.
-The quality of your RFQ package signals how much of that burden you absorb before the relationship starts.
+Small programs with poorly defined requirements consume too much engineering and program management resources compared to revenue they produce.
+The quality of your RFQ package signals how much of that burden you take on before the relationship starts.

-Most startups end up sourcing from China because of component supply chain depth, manufacturing capability density, and established production infrastructure.
-Working with Chinese manufacturers as a startup is fundamentally different from how established OEM companies operate in China.
+Most startups end up sourcing from China because of component supply chain depth, manufacturing capability density, and established production and vendor and supplier infrastructure and ecosystems.
+Working with Chinese manufacturers as a startup is different from how the established OEM enterprise operates in China.

 BOM visibility

-One of the most common frustrations with Chinese manufacturers is the lack of BOM transparency.
+A common frustration with Chinese manufacturers is the lack of BOM transparency.
 The manufacturer quotes a per-unit price with no cost breakdown and no visibility into how the price was calculated.

 Hardware investors evaluate manufacturing readiness as part of due diligence.
 What is the fully-loaded unit cost at target production volume?
 Who manufactures your product and why?
 What NRE investment is required?
 What IP do you own outright?
 What tariff exposure exists given your sourcing geography?